ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/manage-dependencies.md

 version = "1.5.0”
 ```

+However, when a project is built with a new minor distribution version than what is specified in `distribution-version` field of `Dependencies.toml`, the `Dependencies.toml` will be updated with the latest compatible minor versions of the dependencies.

 ## Use dependencies from the local repository

 The local repository is useful to test a package in the development phase or to fix bugs.
 To specify a dependency from the local repository, first, you need to publish it to the local repository by following the steps below.